SegiH/WatchList/INSTALL.md

    - Secret: Enter a random string of letters and numbers.
 This can be any random string.
    - RapidAPIKey: Your RapidAPIKey if you have one.
 Leave blank otherwise
 1. Run `npm install`
-1. If you want to run the Web application on the same computer as the backend, edit `watchlistbackend.js` and change the port on the line that says `const PORT = 8080;` to a different PORT.
-The web frontend runs on port 8080.
 1. Run `node watchlistbackend.js`
 1. You should see the message `Running on http://YOURIP:8080`